 If the purchase-to-pay process is set up as seamlessly as possible, from the order and invoice receipt to posting, only a few manual interventions in the payment cycle are necessary and the process can run without delays.
 How well this process is set up in your company is revealed by the first-time match rate (FTMR).
 It’s calculated using the percentage number of matching invoices with the associated purchase orders divided by the total number of all processed invoices (purchase orders) in the accounts payable department in a given period.

 The higher the percentage value, the more effectively customer invoices are handled in the P2P process.
 A low first-time match rate is usually related to a missing link between purchase order and purchase order processing.
 Reasons for this can be disruptive media breaks, (too) many manual steps in the purchase-to-pay process, inefficient internal communication between finance and procurement, or insufficient technical quality in the digitalization of documents.
-It may be helpful to check again for which invoices 3-way reconciliation is necessary and for which purchase orders 2-way reconciliation is sufficient.
+It may be helpful to check again for which invoices a 3-way match is necessary and for which purchase orders 2-way reconciliation is sufficient.

 5. On-Time Payment Rate

 The on-time payment rate records the percentage of invoices for which you pay your suppliers on time.
 A streamlined P2P process enables the accounts payable department to time invoice payment deadlines precisely so that they are paid at the best possible time – neither too early nor too late – enabling your company to have optimal cash flow while maintaining positive supplier relationships over the long term.